 How about a few things that may surprise you about me.

 1. I used to be a professional pianist.
 It’s true!
 Both of my degrees are in piano performance.
-I never actually finished the doctorate I mentioned earlier.
-I started it with the intention to teach university after graduation.
-I quickly realized, though, that my passion lay in performing, not teaching.
-So, I didn’t finish that degree.
-Upon moving to Memphis, I decided to start finding work around the city as a professional musician.
+Upon moving to Memphis, I began working around the city as a professional musician.
 Having a husband in music at the university definitely helped me begin making connections, and before I knew it, I was completely swamped with work.
 Though I loved the job for the 6.5 years that I did it, it is not something that I wish to return to right now.
 Being a performer requires working a lot of nights and weekends.
 It also involves a constantly changing schedule, not to mention the countless hours of practice that must go in behind the scenes.
 I do still play occasionally, and may someday return to more regular performing, but for the time being, I am happy to set it aside.

-6. My husband thinks that I secretly work for the CIA.
+5. My husband thinks that I secretly work for the CIA.
 Speaking of enjoying investigations, my husband is always joking about how I should work for the CIA.
 1) I have a pretty impressive memory, although it’s far from photographic.
 (I think it comes from years of memorizing large quantities of piano music for recitals.)
 2) I have a particular gift for remembering numbers – phone numbers, account numbers, credit card numbers, social security numbers, etc. – even if I’ve only heard or seen them once.
-Unlike my husband, who literally didn’t have my phone number memorized for about the first 4 years we were married.
 3) I have a knack for noticing lots of small details around me that others may not pay attention to.
 (Paranoia probably.)
 So, I guess if the blog thing doesn’t work out, I’ll always have a back up with the CIA.